clintzold/micro-reddit/README.md

   - Comments table has two foreign keys: one pointing to the primary key of a Post, the other pointing to the primary key of a User.

-Structured this way, I can start at with any piece of data(User, Post, Comment) and access another piece of data with an association to it.
+Structured this way, I can start with any piece of data(User, Post, Comment) and access another piece of data with an association to it.
 Rails makes things way too easy!